 Banilla.
 You like it?
 It’s my own creation.
-Because that is just one fantastic combination.
-Banana and vanilla.
-Banilla. 🙂
+Banana and Vanilla Oatmeal Yogurt Parfait.

 But this is a pretty significant milestone for me.
 See, all my life I have hated, HATED bananas.
 And when I say hate, I mean in all aspects.
 The texture surprisingly wasn’t the kicker, it was just the flavor.
 And I had an sixth sense for it, I could detect it’s presence anywhere, like a banana radar.
 If banana was in the room, I knew it.
 So I grew up with an absolute disdain for the fruit.
 Sinful I know.
 For twenty plus years I’ve heard, “What??
 How can you hate bananas??”
 It seemed that bananas were the universally loved fruit by all and somehow I just did NOT get the memo.